crake7/TrojanC2/README.md

 ## Config

-🧠 The brains of your Trojans. 🧠
+🧠 The brains of your Trojans. 🧠  <br />
 This is where you tell each trojan which actions to perform and the modules required to do so.<br />
 Each trojan should have a unique ID.
 This help when sorting retrieved data based on the ID and provides modular control of your trojans.

 ## Data

-Data path where the trojan will write its output files.
+Data path where the trojan will write its output files directly.

 <br>